Beyond Embeddings: The Promise of Visual Table in Visual Reasoning: Visual Table

 \subsection{Visual Table Generation}

-Once high-quality annotations are ready, we train a generator to learn visual table generation.
-Learning such a generator is challenging and requires (1) generalizable capability of visual perception and (2) reliable capability of text generation.
-To this end, we leverage the existing MLLMs as the model initialization of our visual table generator.
-Specifically, we choose the LLaVA-1.5 model~\cite{liu2023improved} with CLIP as the visual encoder~\cite{radford2021learning}, as it demonstrates state-of-the-art performance on diverse benchmarks.
-In particular, we re-train the LLaVA-1.5 model without touching human annotations of VQA datasets, \ie, only using web-curated image-text pairs and GPT-generated instruction-following data.
-By doing so, we minimize the biases from the VQA datasets and our model can generate generic visual representations that potentially benefit more visual tasks beyond VQA.
+With annotations ready, we train a model to generate visual tables.
+Learning such a generator is challenging and requires two key capabilities: (1) robust visual perception and (2) reliable text generation.
+To this end, we leverage existing MLLMs due to their remarkable performance in both visual perception and text generation.

-\textbf {Preliminaries of MLLMs.} Typical MLLMs consist of a visual encoder that converts an input image into visual embeddings, a connector that connects visual embeddings and the LLM, and a pre-trained LLM that performs reasoning and outputs text responses.
-Specifically, LLaVA-1.5 instantiates a MLLM using a pre-trained, frozen CLIP encoder~\cite{radford2021learning}, a newly-learned multi-layer perceptron as the connector, and a pre-trained LLM Vicuna~\cite{vicuna2023}.
+\textbf {Visual Table Generator.} Our generator follows the architecture of typical MLLMs.
+It consists of a visual encoder that converts an input image into visual embeddings, a connector that connects visual embeddings and the LLM, and a pre-trained LLM that performs reasoning and outputs text responses.
 The model is trained to predict the next token in an auto-regressive way: